ttruty/AWS-Cloud-Class/README.md

 ### Command to run the install script
 > $ ./install.sh ami-022e07c2ebf41727f 3 t2.micro acer-kp sg-07618656 inclass-2019 subnet-dcee97e2 subnet-7f4a7f18 arn:aws:iam::338921987459:role/lambda-basic-execution

-- Subnet 2 is needed to elbv2 as 2 avialability zones are needed
+- Subnet 2 is needed to elbv2 as 2 availability zones are needed
 - Lamdba role arn is the role to give Lambda functions: for this the role must have Lambda access, DynamoDB access, SNS Access.

  - Script creates a Autoscaling group to run EC2 instances based on demand